-This morning more than 2000 athletes will roll off the start line of the Leadville 100, including 60+ CTS Athletes.
-It’s just one of many events we send our coaches to in order to support our athletes, and I’m proud to say that CTS Athletes have consistently beaten the overall race finish rates at every event where we provide support.
+This is a big week for CTS Support Crews.
+We have athletes racing the Breck Epic MTB Stage Race in Breckenridge, and then this weekend we shift over to support a ton of CTS Athletes racing the Leadville 100 MTB Race.
+And then next week we head off the USA Pro Challenge Race Experience!
+We send our coaches to event to support athletes, and I’m proud to say that CTS Athletes have consistently beaten the overall race finish rates at every event where we provide support.
 Whether you’re planning on being in an athlete’s support crew at an event, or you’re the athlete coming into aid stations, here are some tips for improving everyone’s experience.

 - Stay Calm: the key to a successful stop is getting back on course quickly.
 You need to get new bottles, grab some food, maybe swap some equipment; but none of that will happen any faster if you’re frantic.
 Just like when running or riding technical sections of trail, aid stations are a place where you should go slow to go fast.